 Milano Chow was born in 1987 in Los Angeles, California, where she currently lives and works.
 She has had solo exhibitions at Bel Ami, Los Angeles; Adams and Ollman, Portland; Chapter NY, New York; Galleria Acappella, Naples; and Mary Mary, Glasgow.
 She was included in the Whitney Biennial 2019 at the Whitney Museum of American Art, New York, and was a 2018 recipient of a Pollock-Krasner Foundation Grant.

-The catalogue for Milano Chow is generously supported by the Eric Diefenbach and James Keith Brown Publications Fund.
+The catalogue for Milano Chow: Prima Facie is generously supported by the Eric Diefenbach and James-Keith Brown Publications Fund.

 Media support is provided by Connecticut Cottages & Gardens (CTC&G).

 Top image: Milano Chow, Colonnade (Figure with Umbrella), 2021.
 Courtesy of the artist and Chapter NY, New York.
 Photo: Jason Mandella